 The best state for initial costs: Florida

 Florida is an excellent place to buy a used vehicle.
 In Florida, used cars are 10% less expensive than in the rest of the country.
-With Florida’s ageing population, many people abandon their cars each year due to to poor vision or other age-related issues.
+With Florida’s aging population, many people abandon their cars each year due to poor vision or other age-related issues.
 As a result, there is a plentiful supply of used automobiles on the Florida market, which keeps costs low.
-Furthermore, richer Florida residents sell their automobiles more frequently in order to get the most recent models.
+Furthermore, richer Florida residents sell their automobiles more frequently to get the most recent models.

 California, on the other hand, has the highest initial car cost.
 California has an extremely high cost of living, and used car sales are much lower than in the rest of the country.
 As a result, their prices are significantly higher, and competition is strong.